peter88213/yw2xtg/docs/usage.md

 - **chapterTemplate.XTG** - Chapter header; applied to all "used" and "normal" chapters unless a "part template" exists.

-### Scene level templates
+### Section level templates

-- **firstSceneTemplate.XTG** - Applied  to scenes at the beginning of the chapter.
+- **firstSectionTemplate.XTG** - Applied  to sections at the beginning of the chapter.
-- **sceneTemplate.XTG** - Applied to "used" scenes within "normal" chapters.
+- **sectionTemplate.XTG** - Applied to "used" sections within "normal" chapters.
-- **sceneDivider.XTG** - Scene divider placed between scenes.
+- **sectionDivider.XTG** - Section divider placed between sections.
-- **appendedSceneTemplate.XTG** - Applied to scenes to be appended to the previous scene.
+- **appendedSectionTemplate.XTG** - Applied to sections to be appended to the previous section.

 ## Placeholders